David O. Russell's unrealized projects: Uncharted: Drake's Fortune

 As early as May 2010, Russell had begin negotiating for the director's position on Uncharted: Drake's Fortune, a film adaptation based on the popular video game franchise.
-On November 24, 2010, an interview with Mark Wahlberg was published by MTV with the actor stating that Russell was currently writing the script and was excited for what he had in store.
+In November, an interview with Mark Wahlberg was published by MTV with the actor stating that Russell was currently writing the script and was excited for what he had in store.
 "I'm obviously in whatever David wants to do but the idea of it is so off the charts: Robert De Niro being my father, Joe Pesci being my uncle.
 It's not going to be the watered-down version, that's for sure."
-On May 26, 2011, it was reported that Russell had departed the film to direct Silver Linings Playbook.
+During a February 2011 interview, Russell further embellished about how he would approach the material.
+By May that year, it was reported that Russell had departed the film to direct Silver Linings Playbook.

 Old St. Louis

 In July 2010, it was reported that Russell had scripted a film titled Old St. Louis about a traveling salesman whose life changes when his daughter becomes part of his life.
 Vince Vaughn was in talks to produce and star in the film.
 Chloë Grace Moretz was set to play the daughter, with Scarlett Johansson appearing as the love interest.
+Speaking to The Playlist in 2012, Russell said "My Dad was a salesman and [Vaughn's] Dad was a salesman and it was really based on his Dad's experiences as a salesman and it's a great story.
+We're still talking about it," adding that "I wanted to make that happen, but [Vaughn's] own schedule kept us not being able to do it and so then that's what happened with that.
+You know there's always a specific reason for every story."